Langeliers's ninth-inning homer lifts lowly Athletics over Blue Jays 5-4

 Relievers Trevor Richards, Tim Mayza, and Erik Swanson kept the A's off the scoreboard but closer Jordan Romano (3-3) of Markham, Ont., took the loss after giving up Langeliers's solo shot.

+JJ Bleday had a two-run homer in the first and a sacrifice fly in the fifth as Oakland (20-58) snapped an eight-game skid.
+Langeliers also had an RBI single in the first.

+James Kapriellan gave up four runs on six hits and a walk but had eight strikeouts over his six innings.
+Sam Moll, Lucas Erceg (2-0) and Trevor May came out of the Athletics bullpen.

-The Athletics entered the game with a .247 winning percentage, the worst in baseball.
-The embattled franchise has also had fans protesting the potential move of the team from Oakland to Las Vegas.
+Despite the victory, Oakland's .256 winning percentage is still the worst in baseball.
+The embattled franchise has also had fans protesting the team's potential move to Las Vegas.

-Blue Jays manager John Schneider, eager to see his team climb out of fourth in the competitive American League East, said the three-game home series with the A's could be a real opportunity for his team.

-"It's time to really show who we are," said Schneider in his office before the game.
-"No matter who we're playing, no matter where we're playing.
-It's time to show who we are consistently.

-"It's just being locked in mentally for nine innings every single game."

 Conner Capel was the only player in the Athletics batting order on Friday with a batting average better than .250.
-Three of Oakland's hitters had averages below .200 — the so-called Mendoza Line — heading into the game: Tony Kemp (.179), Seth Brown (.190), and Langeliers (.199).
+Three of Oakland's hitters had averages below .200 — the so-called Mendoza Line — heading into the game: Tony Kemp (.
+180), Seth Brown (.
+184), and Tyler Wade (.
+167).
+Langeliers entered the game at .199 but his two hits lifted his average up to .204.

-But despite the Athletics seemingly soft lineup, Bassitt quickly got into trouble.
+But Oakland manager Mark Kotsay stacked his batting order with seven lefties, including Capel, Kemp, Brown and Wade, to counter the right-handed Bassitt.

+"Just prepare for lefties," said Bassitt when asked on how he could have better readied himself.
+"I'm not really sure how to answer that, really, other than prepare for lefties."

 Bassitt gave up a walk and another hit to bring Langeliers to the plate.
-The light-hitting catcher singled to right field to score Aledmys Diaz for a 3-0 Oakland lead after just one inning.
+The light-hitting catcher singled to score Aledmys Diaz for a 3-0 Oakland lead after an inning.

+After that, Bassitt stopped calling his own pitches and instead relied on catcher Danny Jansen's judgment.

+"I think I'm done calling pitches," said Bassitt.
+"I'm not sure if I'm tipping in the way I sequence pitches, I'm not sure what's going on really right now."

 Kiermaier answered for Toronto in the third.
-After Danny Jansen led off the inning with a double to left field, Kiermaier doubled to centre field to score his teammate and cut into the Athletics' lead.
+After Jansen led off the inning with a double, Kiermaier doubled to score his teammate and cut into the Athletics' lead.

 Four batters later, Guerrero smashed his 10th home run of the season into deep left field.
 The 434-foot bomb came off a 92.1 m.p.h. four-seam fastball to score Kiermaier and Bo Bichette for a 4-3 Blue Jays' lead.

-The two-out blast was Guerrero's first at Rogers Centre this season and ended a 16-game homerless drought.

-Bleday tied it up for Oakland in the fifth with his one-out sacrifice fly to deep right field.
-It gave Capel plenty of time to run home from third to make it 4-4.
+Bleday tied it up for Oakland in the fifth with his sac fly.
+It gave Capel plenty of time to run home and make it 4-4.

 Langeliers gave the Athletics another lead in the top of the ninth, sending a 1-1 pitch from Romano to deep left field.
 It was only the third home run the Toronto closer has given up this season.